auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 Humans should form into distinct, self-sustainable communities of no more than 10,000 people.
 Each community should be a non-profit following the [triple bottom line](https://en.wikipedia.org/wiki/Triple_bottom_line), evaluating the corporation by its impact on the planet, people, and profit in that order.

+I propose a system alternative to current options.
+A disconnected community economy maintained by a central processing core.
+Our central AI will govern as far as we can develop.
+We can see live updates to community needs and what work should be done.
+The community-core provides guidance and governance on the trades of goods and services.
+The design of the system should at every possible point minimize human corruption.
+By constraining goods and services to local production we minimize our contribution to the net harm of the global system.

+Our community can be a beacon of hope for a future of synergistic technology and nature.
+The ideal America presented to be, a great experiment in expanding and sustaining human liberty within the furthest moral reaches.

 * Humans should gather in organizations no greater than 10,000.

 Since the time of Aristotle, humans believed we could not maintain democracy beyond a city of 10,000 because that is the limit at which people have any sense of actually knowing who they're voting for.
 Additionally, we see that the aggregate power of a society needs to be tied to some human sense of self.
+By keeping a small number we set a limit on our power thus limiting the corrupt use of that power.
+Our community will be resilient to deep fakes because a deep fake of a community member can hopefully be sorted out by walking over and knocking on the door the of the member to discuss.

 * Automation for all.